MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-view-table-data.md

 -   In a production environment, administrators and support can view a table directly from the client in the browser.

--   In a development environment, in addition to viewing a table directly from the client, developers can view a table automatically when they publish/debug an AL project from Visual Studio.
+-   In a development environment, in addition to viewing a table directly from the client, developers can view a table automatically when they publish/debug an AL project from Visual Studio Code.

 > [!NOTE]
 > The table appears as read-only in the client, so modifications cannot be made.